ACM Publications Policies and Procedures

 - Software Copyright Notice

-The following is a list of the current ACM publications procedures.
-We review these and add to them as new procedures and guidelines are required.
+The following is a list of the current ACM publications procedures, which are updated over time.

 - Process for Investigating Claims

 - Editor-in-Chief Appointments (See also, Evaluation Criteria for Editors-in-Chief)